Information on

 Images

-With the advancements of today's technologies, digital camera's and even camera phone images are being used more and more.
+With the advancements of technologies, digital camera's and even camera phones, these types of images are being used more and more.
 Below are some tips on making sure the settings are acceptable for use in print.

 1. Keep in mind that digital images created by phones and digital cameras are, more or less, set "out-of-the-box" for on-screen purposes.
 This means that they are only 72dpi, and the printing process uses a much higher dpi/resolution of 300dpi.

 2. For the reason stated above you must go into your camera "settings" menu and select the highest resolution, or "best quality", possible.
-Now this will most likely reduce the number of pictures that you'll be able to save to the SIMM chip, but will ensure quality images come printing time.
+This will most likely reduce the number of pictures you'll be able to save to the SIMM card, but this will ensure quality images for printing.

 3. One alternative option would be (available on some, but not all cameras) a medium-quality image.
 This will give you the option to take and save more pictures to your camera, but when converted to 300dpi printable images, will reduce the dimensions of the final image size.
 (For example: a mid-quality - 150dpi image at 5"x7" would print at 2.5"x3.5")